sova/hachiba/README.md

 # hachiba

-Hachiba (live version at http://practicalhuman.org) is an image and discussion board built with usability in mind.
+Hachiba  is an image and discussion board built with usability in mind.
 Boards can be created and immediately posted to, creating a new thread.
-Threads get unique page identities (practicalhuman.org/boardName/a37qR29/ looks like one, for example).
+Threads get unique page identities (~/boardName/a37qR29/ looks like one, for example).
 And, it's super fast!
 The basic gist is fully functional and as improvements are approved more features shall be incorporated.